emicklei/dot/ext/README.md

 ![](../doc/TestExampleSubsystemExternalGraph.svg)

-And clicking on `subsystem`, you browse will show:
+And clicking on `subsystem`, your browse will show:

 ![](../doc/subsystem.svg)

-And clicking on `subsystem2`, you browse will show:
+And clicking on `subsystem2`, your browse will show:

 ![](../doc/subsystem2.svg)